Regis-Ntwari/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script creates a file with some symbols in it.
 ## 8-cws_state
 This script writes the contents of tls -la in a file called ls_cwd_content
+## 9-duplicate_last_line
+This script duplicates the last line of the file iacta